DiamondLightSource/pmacFilterControl/_sources/explanations/interface.md.txt

 frame `N`.
 A non-zero adjustment for a frame means the attenuation was not optimal for the corresponding detector data, which may mean data analysis needs to account for the discrepancy or ignore the data entirely.
-It also means the preceding frame will not be optimal, as the attenuation change be changed during the exposure.
+It also means the preceding frame will not be optimal, as the attenuation will be changed during the exposure.

 ## Motion Program